greenaddress/abcore/README.md

 [![Build Status](https://travis-ci.org/greenaddress/abcore.svg?branch=master)](https://travis-ci.org/greenaddress/abcore)

 Warning: This app is still in a very Proof of Concept/Alpha stage.
-If you want to try it get it from the Play Store (waiting for pubblication) or directly from GitHub https://github.com/greenaddress/abcore/releases/tag/v0.21alphaPoC
+If you want to try it get it from the Play Store (opt-in https://play.google.com/apps/testing/com.greenaddress.abcore) or directly from GitHub https://github.com/greenaddress/abcore/releases/tag/v0.21alphaPoC

 What is Android Bitcoin Core?
 -----------------------------